GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 The class definitions of the Intertidal Extents layer are as follows.

+Ocean and coastal waters - Pixels that are wet in 50 % or more of observations and are located within the coastal mask (see Inland waters).
+(Value = 1)

+Exposed intertidal (low confidence) - Pixels that have a correlation between tide height and ndwi > 0.15 and are located within the coastal mask (see Inland waters).
+(Value = 2)

+Exposed intertidal (high confidence) - Pixels that are included in the intertidal elevation dataset.
+(Value = 3)

+Inland waters- Pixels that are wet in more than 50 % of observations and fall outside of the coastal mask, a cost-distance connectivity mask combining elevation with distance from the ocean.
+(Value = 4)

 Land - Pixels that are wet in less than 50 % of observations.

-Inland waters- Pixels that are wet in more than 50 % of observations and fall outside of the coastal mask, a cost-distance connectivity mask combining elevation with distance from the ocean.

-Exposed intertidal (low confidence) - Pixels that have a correlation between tide height and ndwi > 0.15 and are located within the coastal mask (see Inland waters).

-Exposed intertidal (high confidence) - Pixels that are included in the intertidal elevation dataset

-Ocean and coastal waters - Pixels that are wet in 50 % or more of observations and are located within the coastal mask (see Inland waters).
+(Value = 5)

 :::#TODO {figure}  /_files/dea-intertidal/DEAIntertidal_layer_exposure.*
 :alt: DEA Intertidal Extents layer